adam248/websocket-hypermedia-lib/websocket-hypermedia.md

 WebSocket Hypermedia is an architectural pattern that combines the real-time capabilities of WebSockets with the simplicity and flexibility of hypermedia.
 It extends the traditional request-response model of the web to support bidirectional, real-time communication while maintaining the declarative nature of HTML.

+### Important Clarification: JavaScript Requirement

+**This library requires JavaScript to function.** The "progressive enhancement" mentioned throughout this documentation refers to the architectural approach of building applications that can be enhanced with real-time features, not literal JavaScript-free operation.

+- **WebSocket connections require JavaScript** - This is a fundamental browser limitation
+- **Real-time updates require JavaScript** - The library itself is pure JavaScript
+- **Progressive enhancement means** - You can build traditional HTML forms first, then enhance them with real-time capabilities
+- **Graceful degradation means** - Your application can fall back to traditional HTTP requests if WebSockets fail

 ### Core Principles

 #### 1. **HTML as the Message Format**